Vulquimar-Silva/consumo-api/README.md

-# Criar API e Consumir no Front e no Back
+# Projeto simples para ensinar a consumir uma API no Front e no Back

 ## API